-Special rules apply for the coding of the Reaction Product (see EXFOR Manual page 7.4).
+Special rules apply for the coding of the Reaction Product (see EXFOR Manual, page 6.4).

-Spontaneous Fission is specified by coding 0 in reaction SF2 (incident projectile).
+Spontaneous Fission is specified by coding 0 (zero) in reaction SF2 (incident projectile).

-Example: (98-CF-252(0,F),,NU) Spontaneous fission for Cf
+Example: (98-CF-252(0,F),, NU) Spontaneous fission for 252Cf

 Fission Fragments.
-For quantities related to the bulk of heavy or light fission products, the codes HF (heavy fragment) and LF (light fragment) are used in reaction SF7 (particle considered).
+For quantities related to the bulk of heavy or light fission products, the codes HF (heavy fragment) and LF (light fragment) are used in reaction SF7 (particle considered); the code FF is used for quantities that apply to both heavy and light fragments.

-Example: (...(N,F),, AKE, HF) Average kinetic energy of heavy fragments
+Example: (...(N,F), AKE, HF) Average kinetic energy of heavy fragments